VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

 Hello, there.
 This is the new branch for version 2 of lsp-zero.
+This new version requires Neovim v0.8 or greater.
+If you need support for Neovim v0.7 or lower use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).

+If you are here to look at the documentation **and** you installed lsp-zero before `March 30th`, the docs you are looking for are in the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).

 ## How to get started